-Amid spike in suicides, King County Jail to restore visits, services within 2 years
+Amid spike in suicides, King County Jail to restore visits, services

 Editor’s note: This story focuses on suicide, self-harm and other topics related to psychiatric distress.
 If you or a loved one is in crisis, resources are available here.

-King County Jail conditions that exacerbate isolation and increase the risk for suicide could see potential fixes, but those could take up to two years, according to announcements made Monday by King County Executive Dow Constantine and the county’s jail director.
+King County Jail conditions that exacerbate isolation and increase the risk for suicide could see potential fixes beginning next month, although some changes could stretch into next year, according to King County Executive Dow Constantine and the county’s jail director.

 Constantine said he was “particularly heartened to hear about the opportunity to restore services to individuals and families in detention” at a news conference, which highlighted the executive’s public safety proposals before the release of his biennial budget plan next week.
 The two-year proposal also includes the jail’s ongoing work to fix bunks with known suicide risks.